Most of what we carry into the practice room and the teaching studio was never examined.

 This is where that examination begins.

-FOR PERFORMERS, EDUCATORS, AND FACULTY
+FOR EDUCATORS, AND FACULTY

 Most people don’t seek somatic work out of curiosity.
 They come because tension, pain, or performance frustration won’t resolve.